 This drug is an opioid, but it is one that is extremely powerful and potent.
 It is 100 times stronger than Fentanyl, and 10,000 time stronger than heroin.

-A lethal dose of fentanyl is a trace amount, about 2- 3 milligrams.
-This is roughly the size of 5-7 grains of salt.
-But for carfentanil, the lethal dose is .02 milligrams, which is more like 1-2 grains of salt.
+Fentanyl is lethal at doses at about 2-3 milligrams, which is about the size of 5-7 grains of salt.
+But Carfentanil is deadly with as little as .02 milligrams, which is about 1-2 grains of salt.

 Carfentanil is actually used by animal trainers/specialists to tranquilize animals such as elephants in zoos.
 Most large animal veterinarians don’t even want to use carfentanil on horses because of its potency.

 Now, because this drug is so potent, most drug users don’t purposefully abuse carfentanil on its own.
 No one wants to take carfentanil alone to get high, because you will most likely die.
 Instead, it is being cut into other drugs by dealers.

 According to the DEA, this drug is being grossly misused on the streets.
 Carfentanil is being sold to look like Oxycontin or Xanax pills by dealers, or laced into heroin.
 The user doesn’t even know that they are taking it.
 Dealers do this because it is a cheap way to attain a huge high for people because it only takes a trace amount to be effective, which makes it cheaper for dealers to sell.
 But what you don’t know could kill you.

 This drug is relatively new on the streets, and health care specialists are unsure if naloxone will even be able to reverse overdoses of carfentanil.
 Carfentanil poses a threat not just to drug users, but also to police officers and first responders who might simply touch the drug.

 This white, powdery substance is a killer.
 We need to educate ourselves so we can stop this crisis before it begins.